Phone: +65 6799 5105

 Corporate Entrepreneurship, Strategic Management, Global Strategy

 Jay’s research interests focus on organisational learning and its implications on organisational performance and evolution.
-His research program also includes mergers and acquisitions, community influences, corporate entrepreneurship, and corporate misbehaviour.
+His research also explores mergers and acquisitions, community influences, corporate entrepreneurship, and corporate misbehaviour.
 He has published in leading academic journals including American Sociological Review, Administrative Science Quarterly, Academy of Management Journal, Organization Science, and Strategic Management Journal.
 He serves on the editorial review boards of Administrative Science Quarterly, Academy of Management Journal, and Organization Science.

 - JOURNAL ARTICLES - Ripples of Fear: The Diffusion of a Bank Panic - American Sociological Review